What is Persuasion?

 We believe in the importance of the social practice of persuasion, and are determined to defend free speech and free inquiry against all its enemies.

 We seek to persuade, rather than to mock or troll, those who disagree with us.

 In the past years, the political and intellectual energy has been with illiberal movements.
 Too often, the advocates of free speech and free institutions have been passive, even fatalistic.
 It is high time for those of us who believe in these enduring ideals to stand up for our convictions.

 Persuasion is a platform for publishing interesting ideas.
 It is a convener of pressing debates.
 Most importantly, it is the nucleus for a community that seeks to shake the defenders of the free society out of their complacency.

 An online magazine on the threats to the free society—and reflections on how to fight back—with contributions from authors you already love and others you are yet to discover.

-A bimonthly podcast in which leading thinkers discuss the most urgent questions of the day without chasing yesterday’s headlines.
+A weekly podcast in which leading thinkers discuss the most urgent questions of the day without chasing yesterday’s headlines.

 Live events in which speakers who share a commitment to the values of a free society passionately debate what policies and practices can best realize them.

 Book clubs in which well-known authors lead discussions of their favorite works.